 Wetsuit patch repair preparation

 It might be better to go for a patch repair if the tear is bigger than 2cm long or if it’s not a clean cut.
 This will only work if the cut is at least 2cm away from any seam.
 It requires a bit more skill and the right materials, so if you don’t feel confident doing this repair yourself, contact a local wetsuit repair shop.
 Start by drawing an oval or circle at least 2cm away from the edge of the cut.
-Cut out this oval shape with a pair of sharp scissors.
-Prepare a patch panel.
+Cut out this oval shape with a pair of sharp scissors to prepare a patch panel.
 This is a piece of neoprene with a similar thickness as the damaged panel.
 You can cut this out of an old wetsuit, or buy a panel at your local repair shop.

 Patch repair application

 Iron-on neoprene reinforcement patches

-When the wetsuit cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the wetsuit repair to make this area stronger.
+When a wetsuit cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the wetsuit repair to make this area stronger.
 These patches or reinforcement tape, also called Melco tape, can be bought at your local wetsuit repair shop.
 The patches have a hot melt glue layer attached to the back of them.
 They can be ironed on with a normal iron, but always make sure you use wax paper or baking paper in between the iron and the wetsuit.
 A different way of reinforcing the inside of a tear, or wetsuit seam repair, is to glue on a thin strip of thin neoprene, called neoprene tape.
 This can be glued on with normal wetsuit glue but is not a clean looking as hot melt tape.